kubecost/docs/troubleshoot-install.md

 The core Kubecost product needs read-only permissions.

 Many teams deploy helm Tiller with cluster-admin privileges to install and manage applications across different namespaces.
 More information on managing these permissions at https://v2.helm.sh/docs/rbac/

+## <a name="minikube"></a>Question: How can I run on Minikube?

+1. Edit nginx configmap ```kubectl edit cm nginx-conf -n kubecost```
+2. Search for 9001 and 9003 (should find kubecost-cost-analyzer.kubecost:9001 & kubecost-cost-analyzer.kubecost:9003)
+3. Change both entries to localhost:9001 and localhost:9003
+4. Restart the kubecost-cost-analyzer pod in the kubecost namespace